Cryptum Labs

 Attack-driven approach for macOS and iOS

-Security assessments are conducted from an offensive perspective, focusing on how macOS and iOS platform mechanisms can be abused in realistic attack scenarios.
+Engagements take an offensive perspective: how macOS and iOS platform mechanisms can be abused under realistic attack scenarios, at the application and endpoint layers.

 Philosophy